Confession Time

 So, in the Spring of 2024, we settled on a contractor and cabinet maker and planned to commence with demolition in the Fall of 2024.
 Contracts were signed, a general timeline established, appliances ordered and certain upfront payments made, and renovations began within a few weeks of what we were told to expect in the Spring of 2024 (Sept.
 26).
 This time we did our best to line up a contractor and established local trades and, knock on wood, things seem to be progressing much more smoothly than before.
 The trades have been punctual, personable, and professional, and the contractor overseeing the project has been a joy to work with.
 Construction is expected to be finished by the New Year.

 During this renovation, I logged progress with photos, and decided to share the story in this blog post.
 I think the pictures are pretty interesting, and the placement in each block of photos that follow makes it easy to track each area from start to finish.
-The scope of the project grew beyond just the kitchen, and we took the kitchen, pantry/laundry, and mudroom down to the studs, or more accurately, down to the lathe-and-plaster walls and knob-and-tube wiring.
-Note that, in the pictorial timeline below, the top left three pictures are of the same three objects throughout, namely 1) the main kitchen, 2) the pantry/laundry room, and 3) the mudroom, while other pics in each block appear for posterity in no particular order.
+The scope of the project grew beyond just the kitchen, and we took the kitchen, pantry and laundry, and mudroom down to the studs, or more accurately, down to the lathe-and-plaster walls and knob-and-tube wiring.
+Note that, in the pictorial timeline below, the top left three pictures are of the same three objects throughout, namely 1) the main kitchen, 2) the pantry and laundry room, and 3) the mudroom, while other pics in each block appear for posterity in no particular order.

 Pre-Renovation

-The areas calling for attention were the main kitchen (top left below), the pantry/laundry off the main kitchen, and the mudroom hall off the main kitchen.
-There was also a window hidden in the mudroom closet with insulation showing on the outside (top right below).
-The kitchen counters were unsightly, the cabinet box edge laminate was delaminating (bottom left below), the appliances were worn out, and the backsplash by the sink was studded with calcified deposits, while the wooden window jambs were cracked and in poor shape.
+The areas most in need of attention were the main kitchen (top left below), the pantry and laundry off the main kitchen, the mudroom leading into the main kitchen, and the bathroom off the main kitchen.
+There was also a window hidden behind the mudroom closet, stuffed with insulation, that could be seen from the exterior of the house (top right below).
+The kitchen counters were unsightly, the cabinet box edge laminate was delaminating (middle left below), the engineered veneer flooring had worn through the top veneer layer and was discoloured, the kitchen sink cabinet door had suffered some water damage, the appliances were worn out, the stove top was cracked, the backsplash by the sink was studded with calcified deposits, while the wooden window jambs above the kitchen sink were cracked and in poor shape.
 The pantry had never functioned well for us, and the mudroom closet was poorly designed and poorly constructed.
 On the plus side, some pre-renovation floor excavation revealed original wide plank pine flooring in potentially salvageable condition buried beneath layers of engineered flooring, plywood, glue and leveling concrete (bottom right below).

 Demolition And Structural Repairs

 The first step was to remove the old cabinets, countertops, and appliances.
 The multiple layers of non-original flooring were removed down to the original wide plank pine flooring that was covered in glue and leveling concrete (top left below).
-The pantry/laundry area was gutted, the pantry wall removed, and the mudroom closet gutted, while the exterior window behind the mudroom closet was removed and the exterior wall expertly restored (top right below).
-The ceilings had been lowered by the previous owners, and a beam ran across the kitchen, while a box hid the stairs going upstairs to the loft above the kitchen.
-The beam was removed, and the box was torn down to reveal the stairs.
+The pantry and laundry area was gutted, the pantry wall removed, and the mudroom closet gutted, while the insulation-laden exterior window behind the mudroom closet was removed and the exterior wall meticulously restored (top right below).
+The ceiling in the main kitchen had been lowered by the previous owners, and an intrusive beam ran across the kitchen, while a protruding false ceiling box encased the stair profile leading up to the loft above the kitchen (upper left above, north-east part of the photo).
+The offending beam in the kitchen was removed and recessed, and the false ceiling box was demolished to reveal the underside sillouette of the upper stairs.
 The ceiling was restored to its original height once a hidden LVM beam was added which replaced the previous intrusive beam.
 The old retro-fit windows above the sink with view-blocking cross-bars were replaced with larger locally manufactured single-pane windows that were more in keeping with the original style of the house.
-The basement under the floor joists in the pantry/laundry required some attention (the hand-hewn log beams used in parts of the house were sagging), so concrete footers were poured in the basement below and new wood joists, steel beams, and metal supporting posts were installed (bottom right below).
+The basement under the floor joists in the pantry and laundry area required some attention (the hand-hewn log beams used in parts of the house were sagging), so concrete footers were poured in the basement underneath the pantry and new wood joists, steel beams, and metal supporting posts were installed (bottom right below).

 Construction And Floors

-With the demo, floor recovery and refinishing, and wall/ceiling reconstruction complete, the refinished floors were covered in Ram board, and the Ram board was covered with 1/4 inch plywood for protection.
+With the demo, floor recovery and refinishing, and wall/ceiling reconstruction complete, the refinished floors were covered in Ram Board, and the Ram Board was covered with 1/4 inch plywood for protection.
 After this, the kitchen, pantry, and mudroom cabinets and closets were installed.
-The cabinets and closets were built by a local cabinet maker, and the replacement windows above the sink were built locally with synthetic frames to avoid water damage.
-The jamb will be quartz up to the window for ease of cleaning and longevity.
-The pantry/laundry area underwent the biggest change after removing a wall that hid the narrow pantry shelving.
-In the pantry/laundry, they installed floor-to-ceiling cabinets, a sink, and a countertop/backsplash.
+The cabinets and closets were built by a local cabinet maker, and the replacement windows above the sink were built locally using synthetic frames to avoid any future water damage.
+The new window jambs are fashioned from quartz for ease of cleaning and longevity.
+The pantry and laundry area underwent the biggest change after removing a wall that hid the narrow pantry shelving.
+Floor-to-ceiling cabinets were installed in the pantry and laundry along with a new, more functional, sink and a quartz countertop and backsplash.
 The old side-by-side washer/dryer layout was reconfigured for stacked units and relocated.
-We are really happy that we decided to expand the scope of the original project (originally confined to the kitchen only) to include the pantry/laundry and mudroom closet.
-By tackling the pantry/laundry, we added two closets in the pantry that almost double the amount of closet space originally confined to the mudroom only.
-This has created a cohesive and unified layout with almost double the cabinet and closet space, which was noticeably absent in the previous configuration.
+We are really happy that we decided to expand the scope of the original project (originally confined to the kitchen only) to include the pantry and laundry and mudroom closet.
+By tackling the pantry and laundry area, we added two closets in the pantry that almost double the amount of closet space that we had in the old mudroom closet.
+This has created a cohesive and unified layout with almost double the overall cabinet and closet space, each of which was woefully inadequate in the previous configuration.

-The incredible crews who made this possible, the hidden surprises that made it worthwhile, and not having to deal with a list of “little things” that no longer worked and rendered the old kitchen, pantry/laundry, and mudroom a less-than-ideal space in which to function…
+The incredible crews who made this possible, the hidden surprises that made it worthwhile, and not having to live with the litany of little things that no longer worked and rendered the old kitchen, pantry and laundry, and mudroom a less-than-ideal space in which to function…

 What We Don’t Miss…